vtexdocs/help-center-content/docs/faq/en/order-is-locked-in-ready-for-handling-what-do-i-do.md

 ---
-title: Order is locked in "Ready for Handling".
-What do I do?
+title: 'Order is locked in "Ready for Handling".
+What do I do?'
 id: frequentlyAskedQuestions_771
 status: PUBLISHED
 createdAt: 2017-04-27T22:27:37.057Z